aardvarkxr/aardvark/docs/watch_tutorial/index.md

 ReactDOM.render(<WatchGadget />, document.getElementById("root"));
 ```

 And here's our gadget in action:

+![final](./media/final-opt.gif)

 There you have it.
 Your own Casio Watch gadget.
 Now go wander the metaverse in style!

-![final](./media/final-opt.gif)

 # Step 5: _Closing Time_ - a few tips for the road:

-* Remember, Aardvark is designed as a **gadget** overlay for the metaverse.
-It's open source, built with the state of the art frameworks and standards, and can do quite a lot - but it's best thought of as a tool for making _things_ in the **people-places-things** trifecta.
+* Remember, Aardvark is designed as an overlay for **gadgets**.
+It's open source, built with the state of the art frameworks and standards, and can do quite a lot - but it's best thought of as a tool for making the _things_ in the **people-places-things** trifecta.
 While you could conceivably use it to make places (or, ahem, _people_?) - it is decidedly not its purpose or planned use case; _things_ are where it shines.

 * The [Aardvark React documentation](https://aardvarkxr.github.io/aardvark/aardvark-react/) is a good next step: it describes most of the available node types in Aardvark, as well as what their properties are.

 * Work on Aardvark is currently in progress.
-Docs are updated, the API evolves, and new features land frequently.
+Docs are constantly updated, the API evolves almost daily, and new features land frequently.
 You're welcome to join the [AardvarkXR Slack](aardvarkxr.slack.com) to chat with the folks working on it and have your questions answered, your feedback listened to and your troubles melt away like lemon drops.
 You should also drop by if you've made something cool and would like to share it or even have it featured.

 Thanks for reading, and happy hacking!